cedrickchee/src/apps/wiki/docs/resources/machine-learning/language-models/chatgpt/chatgpt.md

 updated: 2023-01-06 16:27
 ---

-> This list used to be at https://github.com/cedrickchee/chatgpt-universe
+> This list is also at https://github.com/cedrickchee/chatgpt-universe

 This tiny place of the Web stores a growing collection of interesting things about [ChatGPT](https://en.wikipedia.org/wiki/ChatGPT) and GPT-3 from OpenAI.